techiediaries/blog/_posts/2017-04-04-server-side-swift-app-with-vapor-and-droplet.markdown

 ## Swift Server Side Prerequisites

-You need a machine running Mac OS X 10.11+ or Linux.
+You will need a machine running Mac OS X 10.11+ or Linux.
 Apple builds and tests binaries for Ubuntu 14.04, 16.04, and 16.10, but it's possible to build the language from source in other Linux distributions.
 You can download the binaries [here](https://swift.org/download/).

 ## Setting up Swift and Vapor

-First of all, we need to [download and install Swift 3](https://swift.org/download/) (the steps are different for Ubuntu and macOS).
-After that, it's necessary to install the [Vapor Toolbox](https://github.com/vapor/toolbox), a command line interface for common Vapor tasks, as `build` and `serve`.
+First of all, we will need to [download and install Swift 3](https://swift.org/download/) (the steps are different for Ubuntu and macOS).
+After that, it's necessary to install the [Vapor Toolbox](https://github.com/vapor/toolbox), a command line interface for common Vapor tasks, like `build` and `serve`.
 Run the following script to install the Toolbox.

 ```
 curl -sL toolbox.vapor.sh | bash